mohamedsaleh077/santaroso/README.md

 - uploading Images/Videos/Audio up to 10MB and generating thumbinals.
 - ready to deploy anywhere, just make your own config,ini ez!
 - top 9 threads in the home page.
+- you can set a custom name in config.ini

 ## Future Plans
 - add Admin panel.